 |Monolith M565 Over Ear Planar Magnetic Headphones|

 |V-MODA XS On-Ear Folding Design Noise-Isolating Metal Headphone|

 |Bose SoundLink Around-Ear Wireless Headphones II|

 Design and Complectation

 It would be wrong to say that Sennheiser HD280 Pro looks ugly.
 It simply has that minimalistic design without any excessive parts.
-Everything is strict: the black plastic chassis (length can be adjusted) with soft cover, hinged cups that provide fully-closed structure and maximal isolation.
+Everything is strict: the Sennheiser HD 280 PRO black plastic chassis (length can be adjusted) with soft cover, hinged cups that provide fully-closed structure and maximal isolation.

-The fact that only one colour and one basic complect are available means, that this headset was designed to serve single purpose.
+The fact that only one color and one basic complect are available means, this headset was designed to serve single purpose.
 It was never meant to be the most favorite headset of teenagers, more likely – to be a “working horse” that simply gets its` job done.

 Complectation is as simple and functional as the design is.
 It has a 1.3 meter (10 feet) cable fitted with 1/8 plug and ¼ mini-jack adapter.
 Not much to be honest, but this minimal DJ kit`s quality is rather high.
 Plug can easily be adjusted to any adapter.
 The cable is long and strong.
 Some extra insurance just in case.

 There is also a possibility to order extra-long cables and control buttons.
 The first proposition is a complete mess.
 Basic cable is durable enough to serve for several years and long enough to serve any purposes.
 But the most important thing is that it cannot be disconnected.
 The whole Sennheiser HD280 Pro headset is a solid whole construction.